MarlinFirmware/MarlinDocumentation/_features/model_predictive_control.md

 Since $$h_s$$ and $$C_s$$ never appear independently, they are collapsed into a single the single constant represented by `MPC_SENSOR_RESPONSIVENESS` which has the value $$\dfrac{h_s}{C_s}$$.

+These differential equations are continually solved numerically by MPC to calculate the correct desired heater power to achieve a particular block temperature.
+To do this the above variables must be determined and there are two ways of doing this:
+1. Establish the asymptotic temperature that a given power will achieve.
+(Asymptotic Method)
+1. Measure the rate of change of temperature for a given power.
+(Differential Method)

+### Automatic Asymptotic Tuning

-These differential equations are continually solved numerically by MPC.
-There is also a simple analytical solution which is used by `M306 T`:
+There is a simple analytical solution to the above equations which is (by default) used by `M306 T`:

 $$ T_b = T_{asymp} + (T_a - T_{asymp}) . e ^ {(-\alpha_b . t)}$$